jailkey/MoldJS/README.md

 Now Mold.js try to load /Mold/Main.js.
 If you use the default repository, this file is defined as a "Mold-Modul" called "Seed".
-The Seed will be executed after all dependencys are loaded and the dom is ready, cause the Seed dna is "action", of which more in the next chapter.
+The Seed will be executed after all dependencies are loaded and the dom is ready, cause the Seed dna is "action", of which more in the next chapter.